mandober/debrief.haskell/hs.GLOSSARY.md

 ## Associated type family
 A type family that is associated with a class.
 Normally, they are used to emphasize the association between a class and a type family, but that type family could also be defined outside of the class.

+## Bindings
+A binding is the association between a name and an expression.
+Bindings may occur at the top level, where they resamble variables in other languages, e.g. `x = 5`.
+A binding is also the association between a functions's name and its defining equations.
+Other bindings are not obvious and they may occur at many different places.
+Bindings almost always occur in pattern matching.
+A binding has a scope, so there are module-level, function-level, expression-level, and other bindings.
+A nested binding will *shadow* the same binding from an outer level.

 ## Bifunctor
 In Category Theory, a bifunctor (binary functor) is a functor whose domain is a product category.
 For example, `Hom` functor is of the type `Cᵒᵖ ⨯ C → Set`, and it can be seen as a functor in two arguments.
 The `Hom` functor is a natural example - it is contravariant in one argument, covariant in the other.